Escazu, Costa Rica

 When we asked expats and global nomads about their social experiences in Escazu, they replied:

-"Great area to relocate to full of folks who speak English and no Spanish like us," said one expat living in Escazu.
+"Great area to relocate to full of folks who speak English and no Spanish like us," commented one expat living in Escazu, Costa Rica.

 "Escazu is a vibrant and lively city with a great social scene.
 There are plenty of bars, restaurants, and cafes to explore, as well as a variety of cultural events and activities to take part in.
 The city is also home to a number of parks and green spaces, making it a great place to relax and enjoy the outdoors.
-Escazu is a great place to meet new people and make friends, and there are plenty of opportunities to socialize and have fun," remarked one expat in Escazu.
+Escazu is a great place to meet new people and make friends, and there are plenty of opportunities to socialize and have fun," commented one expat who moved to Escazu.

 What advice to expats in Escazu have about housing?